 Content is provided by the firm.

-Brown Rudnick, an international law firm with offices in the United States and Europe, represents clients from around the world in high-stakes litigation, international arbitration and complex business transactions.
+Brown Rudnick, an international law firm (the Firm) with offices in the United States and Europe, represents clients from around the world in high-stakes litigation, international arbitration and complex business transactions.
 Clients include public and private corporations, multinational Fortune 100 businesses and start-up enterprises.
-The firm also represents investors, as well as official and ad hoc creditors’ committees in today’s largest corporate restructurings, both domestically and abroad.
-Founded more than 60 years ago, Brown Rudnick has more than 240 lawyers and government relations professionals providing advice and services across key areas of the law.
+The Firm also represents investors, as well as official and ad hoc creditors’ committees in today’s largest corporate restructurings, both domestically and abroad.
+Founded more than 60 years ago, Brown Rudnick has more than 250 lawyers and government relations professionals providing advice and services across key areas of the law.
 Beyond the United States, the firm regularly serves clients in Europe, the Middle East, North Africa, the Caribbean and Latin America.
-With its Brown Rudnick Center for the Public Interest, the firm has created an innovative model combining its pro bono, charitable giving and community volunteer efforts.
+With its Brown Rudnick Center for the Public Interest, the Firm has created an innovative model combining its pro bono, charitable giving and community volunteer efforts.

 Main Areas of Practice